dojo/docs/quickstart/events.rst

 Because I've used Dojo's event handling, I can connect an arbitrary number of functions to fire on an event.

-To stop listening to all the registered event handlers stored in ``firstLinkConnections``, pass the values in the Array to `dojo.disconnect <dojo/disconnect>`_
+To stop listening to all the registered event handlers stored in ``firstLinkConnections``, pass the values in the Array to :ref:`dojo.disconnect <dojo/disconnect>`

 .. code-block :: javascript